 “Also, repair estimates are not a part of a home inspection report.
 Simply put, an accurate estimate cannot be given in most cases either because the nature of the defect is not known, hidden damage cannot be determined ahead of time, or because contractors have different ways to repair the same item.”
 Should the buyer wish to determine the cost to repair or replace any defective components they should consult with a specialist.

 If you are a Seller:

 For everyone involved, it is best to have the property ready for inspection before the property goes under contract.
-"This time of year, it is typical that sellers shut off outside valves to hose bibbs and showers which is fine, but they also may shut off service valves to indoor fixtures as well as the main water valve to the house."
+“This time of year, it is typical that sellers shut off outside valves to hose bibbs and showers which is fine they also use a shower head filter hard water to make the baths even better, they also may shut off service valves to indoor fixtures as well as the main water valve to the house.”
 Inspectors are NOT required to turn on these valves, and most will NOT to avoid causing any sort of damage.
 In order to avoid a re-schedule, you will want to be sure the property has been de-winterized at least 5 days prior to the Inspection date.

 If the property has any other utilities that will need to be inspected (Ex: Gas appliances) It is vital that these should be turned on as well, and the pilot lights must be lit.
 Again, Inspectors are not required to turn on any breakers, or gas valves.